How to Organize Screenshots on Mac Without Using Finder Folders

 Finder folders don't really solve this.
 You'd need to manually drag each file into the right place, come up with folder names, and remember where you put things.
 That's not organization — that's busywork.

-Why Finder falls short for screenshots
+Why does Finder fall short for screenshots?

 Finder treats screenshots the same as any other file.
 There's no concept of what's inside the screenshot.
 A receipt screenshot, a code snippet, a design mockup, and a meme all look the same: a PNG file with a timestamp.